dtnewman/zappa_boilerplate/README.md

 $ zappa deploy
 ```

-When the process finishes, it will give you the URL of your newly deployed project!
+When the process finishes, it will give you the URL of your newly deployed application!

 Making Changes
 --------------